U.S. new home sales post biggest drop in almost a year

+KABUL, March 22 A barber-turned-rapper has been crowned the winner of an Afghan talent show that offered its audience some relief from daily stories of insurgents and suicide bombs.

-WASHINGTON/NEW YORK Sales of new U.S. single-family homes fell sharply in June and the prior month's data suffered the biggest downward revision ever, casting a cloud on the housing market recovery and helping to send homebuilder stocks lower.
+WASHINGTON, July 24 Sales of new U.S. single-family homes fell sharply in June and the prior month's data was revised to show less robust growth, suggesting the housing market would struggle to regain momentum.

 Economists polled by Reuters had forecast new home sales at a 479,000-unit pace last month.
 Compared to June of last year, sales were down 11.5 percent.